tegarimansyah/vitepress-playbook/src/index.md

     target: _blank

   - title: Whatsapp Backup
-    details: [Coming Soon] Convenience chatbot for backup file, image, and chat to google drive.
-Simply forward it to us (or your own number).
+    details: "[Coming Soon] Convenience chatbot for backup file, image, and chat to google drive.
+Simply forward it to us (or your own number)."

   - title: Konsisten
-    details: [Coming Soon] Life Management System.
-Define your goal and track your daily whether it's align with it or not.
+    details: "[Coming Soon] Life Management System.
+Define your goal and track your daily whether it's align with it or not. "

   - title: Backstage Internal Developer Platform
-    details: [Coming Soon] Using spotify backstage, I create internal developer platform for my own github repository.
+    details: "[Coming Soon] Using spotify backstage, I create internal developer platform for my own github repository."

   - title: Udemy DevOps Course
-    details: [Coming Soon]
+    details: "[Coming Soon]"

   - title: Udemy AWS Cloud Practicioner Course
-    details: [Coming Soon]
+    details: "[Coming Soon]"

   - title: Other Projects
     details: All of my projects will be listed in this link.
 If you interested built something with me, then I more then welcome to discuss about it.